Local and Multi-Scale Strategies to Mitigate Exponential Concentration in Quantum Kernels: Introduction

 A central obstacle for fidelity-based quantum kernels is \emph{exponential concentration}.
-Empirically and theoretically, as the number of qubits and or circuit expressivity increase, overlaps between distinct encoded states can concentrate around a data-independent value.\cite{thanasilp2024exponential, Agliardi2025, singh2025} In the regime where feature-map states resemble random states, off-diagonal entries of $K$ become small and the Gram matrix approaches a low-variance form.
+Empirically and theoretically, as the number of qubits and$/$or circuit expressivity increase, overlaps between distinct encoded states can concentrate around a data-independent value \cite{thanasilp2024exponential,Agliardi2025,singh2025}.
+In the regime where feature-map states resemble random states, off-diagonal entries of $K$ become small and the Gram matrix approaches a low-variance form.
 This collapse can suppress label-relevant structure and can make reliable estimation of $k_{\mathrm{fid}}(\mathbf{x},\mathbf{x}')$ shot-expensive \cite{thanasilp2024exponential}.
 For kernel methods, concentration is therefore both a statistical issue (loss of informative variation across $K$) and an operational issue (measurement cost).

 Related work has highlighted both the promise and limitations of quantum kernels.
 Early demonstrations of quantum-enhanced feature spaces focused on fidelity-style kernels induced by parametric circuits \cite{havlivcek2019supervised,schuld2019quantum}.
 Subsequent analyses emphasized that the apparent expressivity of large Hilbert spaces does not by itself guarantee learnability or generalization, and that kernel quality depends on data, encoding, and measurement choices \cite{huang2021power,thanasilp2024exponential}.
-Our contribution is positioned as a practical study of two mitigation strategies that modify the similarity statistic itself through locality and scale mixing, and we evaluate these strategies with matched protocols across increasing feature dimension.
+We study two mitigation strategies that modify the similarity statistic through locality and scale mixing, and evaluate them using matched protocols across increasing feature dimension.